Moderated Network Models: Empirical Data Examples

 Again similarly to above we use the function \verb|FactorGraph()| to plot the factor graph visualization of the moderated network model

 which is shown in Figure \ref{fig_misspec_msq_p3_factorgraphs} (a):

-There is a moderation effect with value $\approx 0.19$.
+Panel (a) in Figure \ref{fig_misspec_msq_p3_factorgraphs} shows that there is a moderation effect with value $\approx 0.19$.
 We can interpret this moderation effect in the following way: the pairwise interaction between \emph{distressed} and \emph{ashamed} is equal to $\approx 0.27$ when \emph{afraid} is equal to zero, and increases by $\approx 0.19$ when increasing \emph{afraid} by one unit.
-We now show that this interpretation is inappropriate, because the nodewise estimates differ widely and the aggregate parameter is therefore misleading.
+However, we now show that this interpretation is inappropriate, because the nodewise estimates differ widely and the aggregate parameter is therefore misleading.

 The nodewise parameter estimates can be accessed via the \verb|mgm()| output object (see \verb|?mgm|).
 A more convenient way to inspect the unaggregated nodewise estimates is to plot them into a directed version of the factor graph, in which the direction of the edges indicates the nodewise regression in which the parameter has been estimated.
-This modified factorgraph can be plotted by setting \verb|Nodewise = TRUE| in the \verb|FactorGraph()| function:
+This modified Factor graph can be plotted by setting \verb|Nodewise = TRUE| in the \verb|FactorGraph()| function:

 Figure \ref{fig_misspec_msq_p3_factorgraphs} (b) shows the resulting visualization.
 A directed edge towards a given node always indicates a parameter obtained from the regression on that node.
 For example, the directed edge towards \emph{afraid} from the order-2 factor node that connects \emph{afraid} with \emph{distressed} indicates the pairwise interaction between \emph{afraid} and \emph{distressed} obtained from the nodewise regression on \emph{afraid}.
 Importantly, the directionality of the edges shown in Figure \ref{fig_misspec_msq_p3_factorgraphs} (b) only stems from the nodewise regression algorithm and does not represent an actual directionality of the effect.